About transistors - Part 3 : fundamental circuits

 Write a comment

-What is the third letter of the word ymuk?
+What is the fourth letter of the word hxfmvd?